How To Move To Taiwan

 6. Apply for a business license at the local government office.

 7. Submit an application for National Health Insurance, Labor Insurance and pension plan from the Bureau of Labor Insurance.
-Do not apply for Labor insurance if you have less than five employees.
+Do not apply for Labor insurance if you have fewer than five employees.

 Links & Resources